Well-known OCU cleric quits the structure in protest against Dumenko’s rule

 28 October 19:50

-Yasynets and Dumenko.
-Photo: Yasynets’ Facebook Yasynets and Dumenko.
+Yasenets and Dumenko.
+Photo: Yasynets’ Facebook Yasenets and Dumenko.
 Photo: Yasynets’ Facebook

-Yaroslav Yasynets announced that he left the OCU in protest against the leadership style of Epifaniy Dumenko.
+Yaroslav Yasenets announced he had left the OCU in protest against the leadership style of Epifaniy Dumenko.

-OCU cleric Yaroslav Yasynets (also known as Kulik) published on Facebook a statement addressed to Epifaniy Dumenko declaring his withdrawal from the OCU.
+OCU cleric Yaroslav Yasenets (also known as Kulik) published on Facebook a statement addressed to Epifaniy Dumenko declaring his withdrawal from the OCU.

 “Due to categorical disagreement with your course, methods of church governance, and the openly biased, unjust, and discourteous attitude toward me personally, both from you and your entourage, I, Priest Yaroslav, withdraw from the subordination of the hierarchy of the Orthodox Church of Ukraine.
 I do not consider any further prohibitions, sanctions, or decisions regarding me to be valid,” Yasynets wrote in his statement addressed to Dumenko.